 • Complete standard reports that are required for any licenses for programs employed in Eeyou Istchee.

 • Provide quarterly reports to Coordinator on activities and programs delivered.

 • Maintain up-to-date knowledge and skills in area(s) of responsibility.

 • Perform other duties as required.

-• Bachelor’s Degree in Wildlife Biology, Environmental Science or related field.
+• College diploma in Social Work or related field.

-• One to three years of relevant work experience.
+• Three to five years of relevant work experience.

 • Fluency in English.

 • Good knowledge and understanding of Cree culture, customs and history.

 • Customer-focused and service-oriented.